neptune2016/hydroidolina/README.md

 2. How do the trees for each gene differ from each other?

 3. Take a look at the raxml log files.
-What do these tells you about the different models of molecular evolution for the three genes? of molecular evolution of the genes?
+What do these tells you about the different models of molecular evolution for the four analyses?